My Dog Killed A Bird, What Do I Do?

 Attach a bell to your dog’s collar

-This is a conventional preventive way of stopping your dog to kill birds.
+This is a conventional preventive way of stopping your dog from killing birds.
 In most cases, it is effective as it gives the birds an early warning.

 Distract your dog with something more interesting